qEEG Brain Mapping- Toronto

-People who usually have anxiety demonstrate an excess or dominance of fast brain wave patterns even where there is no task in front of them.
-Their brain is stuck in a processing or analyzing mode and they find it tough to relax.
+People who usually have anxiety demonstrate an excess or dominance of fast brain wave patterns even when no task is in front of them.
+Their brain is stuck in a processing or analyzing mode, and they find it tough to relax.
 They may also have a reduction in calm and alert brain wave patterns such as alpha and sensorimotor rhythm (SMR).

 Once we figure out what brain wave patterns are related to your symptoms using Neurofeedback for Anxiety, we can design a personalized program to target and improve them.
-During each session using Neurofeedback for Anxiety, we monitor your brain waves in real time and when there is greater balance of brain wave patterns we reward you with video and sound.
-These audio and visual rewards help train and guide your brain to have improved balance and improve your symptoms.
+During each session using Neurofeedback for Anxiety, we monitor your brain waves in real-time, and when there is a more excellent balance of brain wave patterns, we reward you with video and sound.
+These audio and visual rewards help train and guide your brain to improve balance and your symptoms.

 How Do I Get Started?